maheshwarishikha/testRepo/detailed.md

     Extract 2 Time series datasets one in the past and another in the present Compress these datasets by translating them into a bunch of statistics that accurately describe the characteristics of these datasets
     Compare these statistics and quantify them Analyze these comparisons to detect any occurrence of Change points in the data between Previous data set and Current data set

-The Data Science Experience (DSX) is designed to be used by Data Scientists.
-It cannot be used to demonstrate a complete solution with a custom user interface.

-This journey shows how we can use Node-RED to quickly develop a complete analytics solution on DSX without much programming effort, and consisting of:
-*	A custom web user interface
-*	Orchestration of a workflow on DSX triggered from the custom web user interface
-*	Visualization of response from DSX on the custom web user interface

-## Journey Hypothesis

-### Opportunity

-* Data scientist and IoT solution developers who need to build statistically detecting Change point in Sensor data using DSX.

-### Operational Efficiency

-* Data retrieval and statistical analysis using R - Jupyter notebooks to analyze data

-* Highlights developer productivity – minimal programming effort and reduced development time

-### Community and Advocacy

-* Customers interested in doing statistical analysis of time stamped sensor data.
-* Node-RED has nodes that support integration with many database services, watson services and analytics services.
-With minimal programming effort,the developers can improve the solution using other services with Node-RED.
-It opens a world of possibilities for developers.
-* Node-RED reduces a lot of development effort.

-### Amplification

-* Develop end to end analytics solutions with custom user interface on IBM Data Science Experience quickly and promote them
-* Demos at target conferences and meetups to find partners
-* Integrate with other Bluemix services to add more insights and deliver the solution

-### Competition

-* The other solutions to integrate IBM Data Science experience with a custom UI is time consuming to build but can offer more flexibility

-## Concept

 ### What is the Journey?

 This project shows how Node-RED can be used to build a complete end to end analytics solution on IBM Data Science Experience(DSX) with a custom web user interface.